ga-wdi-lessons/express-intro/readme.md

 ## HTML Forms: Bodyparser & Post requests (20/150)

-Let's incorporate the player a bit more.
-Let's create a welcome page that asks for their name.
+Let's personalize our 99 bottles app.
+We'll make a welcome page with a form asking for user's name.

 We need a route and a view (with a form)